 Champawat’s man eater tiger was a female tigress who had escaped Nepal.
 She entered into Kumaon valley (present-day Uttarakhand).
 She was wreaking havoc in the Champawat region.
 Then, she killed almost 400+ tigers.
 Finally, shot dead by Jim Corbett.

-What is the Famous Man-eaters of Kumaon Book by Edward James Corbett?
+What is the Famous Man-eaters of Kumaon Book by Jim Corbett?

 It’s a famous book by Jim Corbett that lists down his various encounters with man-eating tigers.
 Also, it explains how he helped locals stay safe by tracking and killing the tigers.
 This book garnered international recognition and has played a key role in shaping the wildlife conservation movement in our country.

-How many human deaths occur in the Sundarbans due to the presence of man-eating tigers?
+How many human deaths occur in Sundarbans due to man-eating tigers?

 As per statistics reported by various non-profit organizations in the wildlife space in India, approximately 250+ people died in Sundarbans between 2008 and 2022 due to the presence of man-eating tigers.
 However, precise estimates may vary in reality.

-Which wildlife park is responsible for starting the wildlife conservation movement in India?
+Which wildlife park started the wildlife conservation movement in India?

 Jim Corbett National Park, built to honour the legacy of Edward James Corbett, led the wildlife conservation movement.
 The wildlife park led the launch of Project Tiger as it’s India’s oldest Tiger Reserve.
 Initially built with the core zones.
 Later, with the addition of new buffer zones, it expanded to being called the Jim Corbett Tiger Reserve also.